anrex019/GHRS/SETS-FIX-SUMMARY.md

-# 🔧 Sets Display Issue - FIXED
+# 🔧 All Pages Display Issue - FIXED

 ## Problem
-Sets were not displaying on production site (https://ghrs-mu.vercel.app) because the `useSets` hook was calling `/api/sets` endpoint, but the production backend on Render doesn't have the `/api` global prefix yet.
+Multiple pages were not displaying data on production site (https://ghrs-mu.vercel.app):
+- ❌ Sets not showing
+- ❌ Courses not appearing
+- ❌ Categories missing
+- ❌ Statistics not loading

 ## Root Cause
-The `useSets` hook uses direct `fetch()` calls that bypass the `apiRequest` function, so it wasn't getting the temporary compatibility fix that was applied to other API calls.
+Multiple hooks and components use direct `fetch()` calls that bypass the `apiRequest` function, so they weren't getting the temporary compatibility fix.
+The production backend on Render doesn't have the `/api` global prefix yet.

 ## Solution Applied ✅

-Added temporary compatibility logic to **7 files** that make direct fetch calls:
+Added temporary compatibility logic to **10 files** that make direct fetch calls:

 ### 1. **app/hooks/useSets.ts**
 ```typescript